Welfare spending: History

 In later Protestant European nations such as the Dutch Republic, welfare was managed by local guilds until the abolition of the guild system in the early 19th century.
 In the free imperial cities of the Holy Roman Empire, the city governments in cities like Nuremberg could take control of the collection and distribution of public welfare.
 In 1520, Martin Luther called for (in an "Appeal to the Christian Nobility of the German nation") the abolition of begging and provisions for those in need.
 In 1523, following a request by the citizens of Leisnig, in Saxony, Luther devised a plan for a "Common Chest," under which "There shall be ordered for God's house and kept in place for all time, two casks or council chests in which bread, cheese, eggs, meat and other food and provisions shall be placed; and there shall also be a box or two wherein money may be put for the upkeep of the common chest."

 Reflecting Luther's views, in 1522 the Wittenberg Church order set up a "common chest" for welfare work which provided various means of support for the poor.
 In France in 1536, as noted by one study, "Francis I ordered each parish to register its poor and provide for the impotent from contributed funds."
 Prior to this, systems of organized relief had been set up in Rouen, Lyons, and Paris.
 Also in regards to Europe, one historian has argued that "The Dutch were also renowned for their support of the virtuous poor and the young in need."

 Various forms of social welfare were also established in the Inca Empire, the Aztec Empire, the Ottoman Empire, and in precolonial Africa.
+Under the Mughal emperor Akbar, agricultural loans were provided together with tax remissions in cases of crop failure.

 The seventh century caliph Umar implemented a form of zakat, one of the Five Pillars of Islam, as a codified universal social security tax.
 Traditionally estimated at 2.5% of an individual's assets, government zakat funds were distributed to various groups of Muslims, including impoverished people and those in severe debt.
 The collection of zakat increased during the Umayyad and Abbasid caliphates, though the zakat system was frequently inefficient and corrupt; Islamic jurists often instructed Muslims to distribute money to the needy directly instead to maximize its impact.

 Likewise, in Jewish tradition, charity (represented by tzedakah) is a matter of religious obligation rather than benevolence.
 Contemporary charity is regarded as a continuation of the Biblical Maaser Ani, or poor-tithe, as well as Biblical practices, such as permitting the poor to glean the corners of a field and harvest during the Shmita (Sabbatical year).